JackIHill/Cerebellum-Project-Plotting/README.md

 <br>

-You can manually change the color map for the current plot using the ```colors``` keyword.
+The color map can be changed manually for the current plot using the ```colors``` keyword.
 Pass a dictionary containing a taxon name key and a color value, where valid taxa are 'Hominidae', 'Hylobatidae', 'Cercopithecidae' and 'Platyrrhini' and valid colors are matplotlib named colors (https://matplotlib.org/stable/gallery/color/named_colors.html) or hex color codes.
 Thus:

 ```python
 plot_variables(colors={'Hominidae':'blue'}, show=True)
 ```

-will alter the color map for the taxon Hominidae, leaving all other taxon color maps as their default, as such:
+Will modify the color map for the taxon Hominidae, leaving all other taxon color maps as their default, as such:

 ![default_plot_colored_diff](https://user-images.githubusercontent.com/73407206/148591146-3494d9ef-c56a-4fcd-90a9-a2fac7fb887f.png)